Lullabot/trusty32-lamp/README.md

 **To start profiling** simply append ```?xhprof=on``` to a request.
 This will set a cookie that will keep profiling enabled for the next hour, regardless of the query parameters.
 Browse to /xhgui to view your profiles.

+It is likely that your project doesn't include the [XHGui code](https://github.com/perftools/xhgui) that is included to start profiling.
+When debugging, your IDE might show steps through this code as unmapped code.

+Options include:

+* Set a breakpoint within your project, and run to it.
+* Or, download XHGui to your machine and add it to the include path in your project.
+Map the XHGui source directory to /opt/xhgui on the "remote" machine.
+The exact configuration for this is IDE dependent.

 Fast database dumps and restores with MySQL Parallel
 ----------------------------------------------------